 After UFE, our patients are so happy to be able to return to work and their regular life activities quickly and with less pain.
 Read our Houston patient testimonial reviews to hear about their experiences.

 Get a FREE Phone Screening with Fibroid Institute Houston

 Do you have questions about Houston fibroids treatment options?
 Our patients prefer uterine fibroid embolization (UFE), the gold standard in non-surgical fibroid treatment.
 Request a free 10-15 minute phone screening to determine if you are eligible.
 After the screening, if you are a good candidate for UFE, you can schedule your consultation with Dr. John Fischer and get your questions answered.

 Telehealth and/or in-office appointments are available for consultations.
 With over 20 years and 3,500 UFE procedures since 2000, including one of the first UFEs in Houston, John H. Fischer.
-MD is the #1 most experienced doctor in Houston area for UFE fibroid treatment without surgery.
+MD is among the most experienced doctors in Houston area for UFE fibroid treatment without surgery.
 To learn more or to schedule, call 713-903-3733 or complete the form below.